Ferns & Focus

 Doescheri

-The 'Doescheri' variety is distinguished by its narrow, pointed leaves that display a marbled mix of dark green and grey, edged with broad creamy-yellow margins and accented by pink-tinted midribs.
+Narrow pointed leaves marbled dark green and grey with creamy-yellow margins and pink-tinted midribs.